Last Updated on January 11, 2025

 - These cafes are generally aimed at pre-schoolers and younger children

-An indulgent afternoon at Fassbender & Rausch Chocolatiers
+An indulgent afternoon at Rausch Chocolatiers

-From the exquisite building to the amazing chocolate sculptures inside, everything about this place is tastefully decadent.
+From the exquisite building Charlottenstraße to the amazing chocolate sculptures inside, everything about this place is tastefully decadent.
 Both my children loved perusing the shop, and my son delighted in picking out a chocolate bunny in preparation for Easter.
-Of course, we couldn’t stay too long – as my little girl would have proceeded to pull every box off the shelves – but luckily we had seen the weather forecast and had made some reservations for the chocolate café upstairs.
-Although it is a smart place – the serving staff were attentive and helpful and were obviously used to small children on a sugar rush.
-We greedily enjoyed our holiday treats of hot chocolates, pralines and cakes, and not to be fobbed off by healthy snacks, my toddler got her first taste of chocolate too… and what a place to have it!
+Of course, we couldn’t stay too long – as my toddler would have proceeded to pull every box off the shelves – but luckily we had seen the weather forecast and had made some reservations for the chocolate café upstairs.

 - Highchairs and smaller children’s portions of hot chocolate were available

-- If you can, get a table by the window, overlooking Gendarmenmarkt square.
+- If you can, get a table by the window overlooking Gendarmenmarkt Square.
 It really was quite something!

 - The café is open 11am – 8pm Monday to Sunday.
-It is only possible to reserve a table on a weekday.

 Legoland Discovery Centre

-If I’m honest, me and my husband have mixed feelings about the Legoland Discovery Centre.
-It was one of the most expensive things we did, and the lack of natural light inside made everyone go a little crazy.
-Having said all that, both my children really enjoyed it.
-My five-year-old, of course, loved building cars to race down the loop-the-loop race track and also enjoyed the Merlin’s Apprentice and Dragon rides.
+That said, both my children really enjoyed it.
+My 5-year-old, of course, loved building cars to race down the loop-the-loop race track and also enjoyed the Merlin’s Apprentice and Dragon rides.
 The mini Lego Factory demonstration also was a big hit.
-My 16-month old, on the other hand, loved all the soft-play, and charging around the Miniland models, pressing buttons to light up the buildings and set the model trains moving.
+My 16-month-old, on the other hand, loved all the soft play and charging around the Miniland models, pressing buttons to light up the buildings and set the model trains moving.

 - Ticket prices depend on the time slot, with the late afternoon slots being the cheapest.